deephaven/barrage/docs/Concepts.md

 An Index is an ordered set of rows and may represent either the table's key-space or the table's position-space.

-Indexes have a variety of uses:
+Indexes have a variety of uses.
+They:
 - describe which rows exist in a table (key-space)
 - describe which rows were added/removed/modified in a table (key-space)
 - describe a viewport (position-space)